 If you’re not a mushroom fan, no biggie.
 Leave them out, and the soup will still taste awesome.
 If you’ve got kids who will freak out when they see the mushrooms, put them through your food processor so they’re tiny and invisible in the soup but still give it the delicious taste.

 - Italian Sausage Tortellini Soup

 - Thick and Creamy Potato Ham Soup

-How to make chicken and mushroom wild rice soup
+STEP-BY-STEP PICTURES ON How to make chicken and mushroom wild rice soup

 Frequently asked questions about Chicken and Mushroom Wild Rice Soup

 Does it matter what kind of wild rice I use?

 The woman that I got the original recipe from said to use wild rice that was not mixed in any way with other types of rice.
 Unfortunately, I cannot find plain wild rice in Germany.
 I’ve been using a Rice-A-Roni wild rice mix, and it’s been awesome!
 I like the flavor the extra seasoning in the packet gives to the soup.
 There are other brands of wild rice side dish options.
 Any of them should work fine.
 Just prepare it according to the package instructions before adding it to the soup.